jonlabelle/Trimmer/README.md

 Usage
 -----

 *Trimmer's* default behavior is to remove trailing whitespace from the end of each line.
-See [Optional Settings](#optional-settings) below for additional trimming options.
+See [Optional Settings](#optional-settings) for additional trimming capabilities.

 ### Optional Settings